bmd007/FenceX/work-report/theory-shaping.md

    can be healed by scaling out the push leg of FenseX.
 At best, we should be able to calculate the `peak throuhghput` for a fixed number of deployed instances.
 It is worthy to mention that selecting right number of kafka topic partitions can have a direct effect on throughput and scalability.

+ ### Resiliency and availability
-   * FenseX has high resiliency due to having data replicated over different instance.
+  FenseX has high resiliency due to having data replicated over different instance.
 So loosing an instance won't make the system go down.
 In fact in theory no difference or down time should be experienced.
 However, since we are using Kafka and size of subscriber group affects the partition assignment, loosing or adding instances to the system, will result in re-balancing of partitions.
 When it comes to poll leg, since we are relaying on global store,